nebari-dev/nebari/docs/source/installation/login.md

 After the initial deployment, it is **highly** recommended that you change the Keycloak `root` user password as soon as you can.
 > NOTE: From this point on, the `security.keycloak.initial_root_password` field in `qhub-config.yaml` has no effect.
 If you redeploy QHub it will not reset the password back to the old one (or anything else that might be in the field in your YAML file).
 We strongly recommend you delete this field.

-1. To change the `root` user password, navigate to `https://myqhubsite.com/auth/admin/`, and login with the password provided.
+1. To change the `root` user password, your QHub's instance admin dashboard i.e <https://myqhubsite.com/auth/admin/>, and log in with the password provided.

 ![QhHub admin view - Root Login to Keycloak form](../images/keycloak_master_login.png)